Taranaki Crematorium operates six days a week.

 Cemeteries and Crematorium Map

-Our cemetery office organises bookings and provides information on all aspects of the cemeteries, including how to arrange burials, cremations or memorials.
+Our cemetery office organises bookings and provides information about cemeteries, how to arrange burials, cremations and memorials.

 We also hold all historical records for Council-administered cemeteries.
 Information is available on request, but depending on the volume of information required, a small fee may be asked.
 Cemetery and crematorium records are also online.